maliMirkec/personal-website/site/articles/what-does-it-depends-mean-in-web-development.md

   - remote work
   - mentoring
 thumbnail: what-does-it-depends-mean_hatduk
-description: >-
-  I have been in numerous situations where my answer to a client’s question was: “it depends.”
+old_description: "I have been in numerous situations where my answer to a client’s question was: “it depends.”
 But what does that seemingly simple phrase mean in web development?
-Let’s try to find out.
+Let’s try to find out."
+description: What does “it depends” mean in web dev?
+Exploring the nuances of the phrase in client scenarios.
 type: articles-item
 sections2:
   - type: banner-beta